CordlessWool/website/content/en/projects/201811-masterthesis-blockchain.md

 tags: project
 ---

-In my master’s thesis, I explored how purchasing groups can be digitally secured in a binding way – that is, groups of people who join forces to order products together, often to access better prices or to obtain items that are otherwise unavailable individually.
+In my master's thesis, I explored how purchasing groups can be digitally secured in a binding way – that is, groups of people who join forces to order products together, often to access better prices or to obtain items that are otherwise unavailable individually.

 ---